AstronomyOnline.org

 Science - This section includes information on some of the basic science used in astronomy.
 There is information on the variety of tools used (like telescopes) as well as methods of using them.
 There is a mathematics primer, introduction to some physical processes, formulas used in astronomy, and information on computer use in Astronomy.

-Solar System - As indicated, this section covers our Solar System (See Solar System App, Solar System Scope App) and everything in it.
+Solar System - As indicated, this section covers our Solar System and everything in it.
 It covers the Sun, planets, their moons, asteroids, comets and exotic objects like TNO's and Kuiper Belt Objects.

 Stars - This section covers stars in our own galaxy.
 It covers the variety of stellar evolution paths.
 It also covers supernova, black holes, and some of the radiative processes in the interstellar medium.